 Why this program?

-Rescue 21 replaces the National Distress and Response System, which has been in use since the 1970s.
-Rescue 21 can more accurately identify the location of callers in distress via towers that generate lines of bearing to the source of VHF radio transmissions, thereby significantly reducing search time.
-Rescue 21 extends coverage out to a minimum of 20 nautical miles from the coastline.
-It improves information sharing and coordination with the Department of Homeland Security and other federal, state and local first responders, and can also identify suspected hoax calls, conserving valuable response resources.
+Rescue 21 helps identify the location of callers in distress via towers that generate lines of bearing to the source of VHF radio transmissions, thereby significantly reducing search time.
+It extends coverage to a minimum of 20 nautical miles from the coastline; improves information sharing and coordination with the Department of Homeland Security and other federal, state and local first responders; and can also help watchstanders recognize potential hoax calls by identifying discrepancies between callers’ reported and actual locations, thus conserving and reducing risk to valuable response resources.

-Rescue 21 will meet both the safety requirements needed for the expanding Marine Transportation System, as well as International Convention for the Safety of Life at Sea standards.
-Rescue 21 also provides modernized command and control capabilities and improved MDA, both critical to the performance of Coast Guard missions.
+Rescue 21 meets both the safety requirements needed for the expanding Marine Transportation System and for International Convention for the Safety of Life at Sea standards.
+It also provides modernized command and control capabilities and improved maritime domain awareness, both critical to the performance of Coast Guard missions.

 During the first phase of installations, which completed in 2015, the Rescue 21 Program installed the system on both coasts of the contiguous United States and three island regions: San Juan, Hawaii and Guam.
 Deployment in the Western Rivers region of the United States was completed in June 2017.
 The program completed the Alaska region last, as the region’s unique operational challenges, extreme weather conditions and logistics required implementation of a different solution.
 The final tower in the Rescue 21 system was accepted in October 2017, completing a design and installation process spanning more than 20 years.
 Responsibility for Rescue 21 was transferred to the sustainment community in June 2018.